7 Ways to Save Money on a Funeral

 6. Purchase the casket or urn online

 Caskets can be one of the most expensive purchasing decisions in the funeral planning process.
 Fortunately, it’s often easy to find the same or similar caskets that the funeral home sells but online at a significantly lower price point.
-You can even buy a casket on Amazon.
+Browse online caskets and urns->

 7. Select a free venue for the service